fusioninventory/fusioninventory.github.io/_posts/2017-02-17-fusioninventory-agent-2.3.19.md

 Check the [Changes file](https://github.com/fusioninventory/fusioninventory-agent/blob/2.3.19/Changes) for more details.

-Finally, we recently open a [Userecho suggestion site](http://fusioninventory.userecho.com/) whrere you can want to submit your ideas or whishes for the future of FusionInventory agent and/or plugin for GLPI.
+Finally, we recently open a [Userecho suggestion site](http://fusioninventory.userecho.com/) where you can want to submit your ideas or whishes for the future of FusionInventory agent and/or plugin for GLPI.

 Don't hesitate to participate by voting or even put your 2 cents !